Ariél Pakes

 Ariél Stanley Pakes (born 1949) is the Thomas Professor of Economics at Harvard University.
 He specializes in econometrics and industrial organization.

 He is a fellow of the Econometric Society and the American Academy of Arts and Sciences, a winner of the Frisch Medal, and a recipient of the BBVA Foundation Frontiers of Knowledge Award.
 He was elected to the National Academy of Sciences in 2017.
 Ariel was the Distinguished Fellow of the Industrial Organization in 2007.
 In 2017 he received the Jean-Jacques Laffont Prize and in 2018 the BBVA Frontiers of Knowledge Award.
 In 2019 Ariel was appointed a distinguished fellow of the American Economic Association.
+In 2022 he won the Erwin Plein Nemmers Prize in Economics.